 We have seen these types of losses so many times before that it is just a replay of Groundhog Day.
 Instead of celebrating an 8th inning 2-run pinch-hit single by Gerardo Parra that put his team ahead, we have to discuss the shortcomings of another loss at the hands of this bullpen.
 Today it was Wander Suero who gave up a 3-run home run on a center-cut fastball to Carlos Gomez who was batting .077 yesterday.
 This is a Gomez who was just called up and probably will not be part of their team when the injured players return!
 Suero had Gomez in a 2-strike count and missed his spot.
 Gomez is a free-swinger and you didn’t have to throw him a strike in that 2-out situation.
 It is Suero’s second consecutive game that he has given up a 3-run home run.
 The Nationals bullpen ERA now stands at 7.02.

-Speaking of history, the last time the Nationals lost a 4-game series to the Mets was — never — before in Nats history, and you would have to go back to 1991 in Expos history when the Mets swept the team from Montreal in a 4-game series.
+Speaking of history, the last time the Nationals were swept in a 4-game series by the Mets was — never — before in Nats history, and you would have to go back to 1991 in Expos history when the Mets swept the team from Montreal in a 4-game series.
 This Nationals team heads back via a train to Washington, D.C. to face the Marlins who have won six games in a row.
-The Nationals, by the way, have not won more than two games in a row this season yet there is still pause to a direction ownership and GM Mike Rizzo should go with this team.
+The only team in the NL with a record worse than the Nats is the Marlins (16-31).
+The Nationals, by the way, have not won more than two games in a row this season yet there is still pause to what the direction should be from ownership and GM Mike Rizzo as to how they will move forward with this team.
 Quick fixes and managerial firings are not a quick panacea for all that ails this team other than the need for a long winning streak because this team has the talent if the bullpen can be fixed.
 Get off the rollercoaster and try the soup du jour — I hear it is chicken noodle.